Fresh Tamales and Your “Customer Journey”

 Ok, so maybe that isn’t the most interesting story in the world, but I want to zero in on the customer journey this tamale place had.

-Here’s the steps I took from A) completely unaware they exist to B) wanting to order more.
+For example, here are the steps I took from A) completely unaware they exist to B) wanting to order more:

 1. They open the store to a little fanfare